 To be sure of the security means in place, inspect the cloud vendor first.
 But generally, popular cloud storage providers like Azure or AWS protect your data using the following practices:

 - Encryption.
-It is a way of encoding information, so only authorized users can read it.
-In case a piece of data gets stolen, it will be impossible to read without an encryption key.
+It is a way of encoding information so that only authorized users can read it.
+If a piece of data gets stolen, it will be impossible to read without an encryption key.
 Cloud providers like Azure, both at rest (when the data is in the storage) and in transit (when it travels between locations.)

 - Physical security.
 Cloud providers store data on physical carriers like servers that are located in data centers around the world, each having a piece of your data on them.
 This makes the likelihood of your cloud data getting damaged by a natural disaster like a fire or flood is extremely low.
 If something happens with one warehouse that con Also, unlike most on-site solutions, these places are guaranteed 24/7 surveillance and armed security guards.

 - Event logging and workload audit.
 Event logs help security analysts understand threats.
 These logs record network actions.
 Analysts use this data to build a narrative concerning network events.
 This helps them predict and prevent security breaches.

 - Data Security and data retention policies.
 Systems use data classification policies to manage and automate how data is stored, retained, archived, and deleted.

 - Data access monitoring.
 The cloud services provide their clients with full visibility and